Independent Dispute Resolution (No Suprises Act)

 A Federal Independent Dispute Resolution (IDR) dispute may be initiated only after the required 30-business-day open negotiation period has concluded.

-▪ A Federal IDR dispute must be initiated within four (4) business days following the end of the open negotiation period, unless an extension is granted by the Departments.
+A Federal IDR dispute must be initiated within four (4) business days following the end of the open negotiation period, unless an extension is granted by the Departments.

-▪ To initiate a dispute, please submit the required information through the CMS Federal IDR portal: IDR Notice of Initiation Form (use the Notice of Independent Dispute Resolution (IDR) Initiation Form User Guide).
+To initiate a dispute, please submit the required information through the CMS Federal IDR portal: Notice of IDR Initiation form (use the Notice of Independent Dispute Resolution (IDR) Initiation Form User Guide).

 11.1.2028 Iro C